 (b) may be of assistance in the enforcement of the Criminal Property Confiscation Act 2000,

-must, as soon as practicable after forming the suspicion, prepare a report of the transactions and communicate the information contained in it to the Director.
+must, as soon as practicable after forming the suspicion, prepare a report of the transaction and communicate the information contained in it to the AUSTRAC CEO.

-Penalty: $20 000 or imprisonment for 2 years, or both.
+Penalty for this subsection: a fine of $20 000 and imprisonment for 2 years.

-(2) Subsection (1) applies whether or not the cash dealer is required to report the transaction under Division 1 of Part II of the Commonwealth Act, but only if the cash dealer is not required to report the transaction under Division 2 of Part II of the Commonwealth Act.
+(2) Subsection (1) does not apply if the cash dealer is required to report the transaction under —

+(a) the FTR Act Part II Division 2; or

+(b) if the cash dealer is a reporting entity, the AMLCTF Act Part 3 Division 2, 3 or 4.

 (3) The report under subsection (1) must —

-(a) be in the form approved by the Director for the purposes of section 16 of the Commonwealth Act; and
+(a) be in the form approved by the AUSTRAC CEO for the purposes of the FTR Act section 16; and

 (b) contain the reportable details of the transaction; and